THE PRIVACY MYTH

 Why does it matter?

-Maybe because the value we place on “privacy” often comes down to one thing, FEAR.
+Maybe because the value we place on “privacy” often comes down to two things, FEAR and SHAME.

 We don’t want people to know what’s going on in our life, whether it’s financial, marital, or sexual because we’re afraid if that information somehow gets out, it will “hurt” us.